nikolasmcneal/audio-stimulus-sorting/README.md

 ![preview](/img/preview.png)
 Once a participant has heard a sequence of tones, this screen will appear.
 This screen allows the user to click on any of the three randomly colored circles to hear one tone from the sequential stimulus.
-They can then drag and drop to an appropriate square as they remember the progression.
+They can then drag and drop to an appropriate square in the order that they remember the progression.